Tly1001/Unity-Regret/README.md

 # Videogame - Regret

-This project is built with the Unity engine using C# fully coded by Me (Thomas Ly) with artwork and animations done by Aaron Brown.
+Built with the Unity engine using C# fully coded by Me (Thomas Ly), artwork and animations done by Aaron Brown.

 It has been a passion project and first attemp using all systems involved for both of us.